Restless Legs Syndrome

 Diagnosis of Restless Legs Syndrome

-There is no medical test to diagnose restless legs syndrome; however, doctors may use blood tests and other exams to rule out other conditions.
-The diagnosis of restless legs syndrome is based on a patient’s symptoms and answers to questions concerning family history of similar symptoms, medication use, the presence of other symptoms or medical conditions, or problems with daytime sleepiness.
+There is no medical test to diagnose RLS; however, doctors may use blood tests and other exams to rule out other conditions.
+The diagnosis of RLS is based on a patient’s symptoms and answers to questions concerning family history of similar symptoms, medication use, the presence of other symptoms or medical conditions, or problems with daytime sleepiness.

 Treatment for Restless Legs Syndrome